Home » Databank » Series » X-COM Series » Links

 Gareth Griffiths X-Com Wikipedia

-This encyclopedia for X-Com aims to gather all relevant information on the game.
-It was started in February of 2005, and already has a lot of good information.
+This encyclopedia for X-Com aims to gather all relevant information on all the games in the series (as well as the new one).
+It was started in February of 2005, and has a ton of good information.
 Anyone can contribute, so get to work!
+Now hosted by StrategyCore!

 XcomUtil by Scott T. Jones